 III.
 Tide Turns

-Unfortunately, the Noble Experiment of Prohibition in the U.S. failed miserably.
-Even worse, it not only failed but was counterproductive.
+Yet the Noble Experiment of Prohibition in the U.S. failed miserably.
+Even worse, it not only failed but was counter-productive.
 That is, it was worse than doing nothing.

 - Alcohol in Colonial America